Upcoming: The Duo Show

 Trolley Barn Gallery | 489 Main St, Poughkeepsie, NY

 The Duo Show at the Trolley Barn Gallery is a captivating exhibition curated by the Youth Arts Empowerment Zone (YAEZ) Curatorial Team in collaboration with guest curator Indira A. Abiskaroon, Curatorial Assistant of Modern and Contemporary Art at the Brooklyn Museum, and Jaime Ransome, Trolley Barn Gallery Manager.
-The Duo Show features the works of painter and photographer Kimmah M. Dennis and the installations of Marielena Ferrer, two regional artists whose pieces in conversation initiate a transformation of the Trolley Barn Gallery into a space where themes of childhood, displacement, loss, and hope collide with one another.
+The Duo Show features the works of painter and photographer Kimmah Dennis and the installations of Marielena Ferrer, two regional artists whose pieces in conversation initiate a transformation of the Trolley Barn Gallery into a space where themes of childhood, displacement, loss, and hope collide with one another.
 Both artists are motivated by a desire to examine the strength and vulnerability of youth and the roles and responsibilities the rest of us have in empowering or weakening them, bringing these themes to life in a powerful and reflective way.

 About the Guest Curator: Indira A. Abiskaroon